jejacks0n/teaspoon/README.md

 - `mount_at` -
   This determines where the Teabag spec path will be mounted.
-Changing this to `"/jasmine"` would allow you to browse to `http://localhost:3000/jasmine` to run your specs.
+Changing this to `"/jasmine"` would allow you to browse to `http://localhost:3000/jasmine` to run your specs.<br/>
   default: `"/teabag"`

 - `root` -
   The root path defaults to Rails.root if left nil, but if you're testing an engine using a dummy application it's useful to be able to set this to your engines root..
-E.g. `Teabag::Engine.root`
+E.g. `Teabag::Engine.root`<br/>
   default: `nil`

 - `asset_paths` -
-  These paths are appended to the rails assets paths (relative to config.root), and by default is an array that you can replace or add to. default `["spec/javascripts", "spec/javascripts/stylesheets"]`
+  These paths are appended to the rails assets paths (relative to config.root), and by default is an array that you can replace or add to.<br/>
+  default `["spec/javascripts", "spec/javascripts/stylesheets"]`

 - `fixture_path` -
   Fixtures are different than the specs, in that Rails is rendering them directly through a controller.
-This means you can use haml, erb builder, rabl, etc. to render content in the views available in this path.
+This means you can use haml, erb builder, rabl, etc. to render content in the views available in this path.<br/>
   default: `"spec/javascripts/fixtures"`

 - `server_timeout`
   Timeout for starting the server in seconds.
-If your server is slow to start you may have to bump the timeout, or you may want to lower this if you know it shouldn't take long to start.
+If your server is slow to start you may have to bump the timeout, or you may want to lower this if you know it shouldn't take long to start.<br/>
   default: `20`